essay · on the cadence · 7 min

 The standard objection is mechanical.
 Will users tolerate a one-day reply window in an industry that has trained them to expect 30-second turn-times?

-There is a secondary objection from analytics: a slower app produces fewer sessions per user per day, which looks bad on a chart.
+There is a secondary objection from analytics.
+A slower app produces fewer sessions per user per day, which looks bad on a chart.
 This is true.
 It is also irrelevant to anyone who is not selling ad space inside the chat window.
-The metric we watch is 'did a real exchange make it past day seven.'
+The metric we watch is whether a real exchange made it past day seven.
 Slower turns lift that number, not depress it.

-Two textareas.
-One yours, one theirs.
+Two textareas, one yours and one theirs.
 A drafts pane, because letters benefit from a second look before sending.
 A small label that shows when a reply is in progress on the other side, but no read receipts and no online indicators.
 A scheduled-send default of 'tomorrow morning' that you can override but not by accident.

 Notifications are batched once per day.
-There is no notification when someone is 'typing.'
-There is no notification when someone is 'online.'
-There is a single notification when a reply arrives, and it is timed for the moment in the day you most often write.
+There is no notification when someone is typing.
+There is no notification when someone is online.
+There is a single notification when a reply arrives, timed for the moment in the day you most often write.

 These are not anti-engagement features.
 They are pro-thinking features.
 They produce the only kind of engagement that survives a year.